UniMath/agda-unimath/src/modal-logic/decision-procedure.lagda.md

       ( λ (M , M-in-C) →
         ( is-finite-model-valuate-decidable-models i M (C-sub-fin M M-in-C) a))

-  decision-procedure : (a : formula i) → bool
+  decision-procedure : (a : modal-formula i) → bool
   decision-procedure a with decision-procedure' a
   ... | inl _ = true
   ... | inr _ = false